Maharshi1208/software_testing_principal/assignment1.md

 a:- What features would you like to see in the new system to improve the onboarding process? b:- Are there any existing tools or software that you currently use for onboarding? c:- What is your budget and timeline for implementing the new system?

+#Follow-Up Clarification Questions:
+1 Employee Onboarding:
+a:- Are there any legal or compliance requirements that need to be considered during the onboarding process? b:- How many new employees do you typically onboard in a year?

+2 Client Onboarding:
+a:- Are there any specific customer demographics that we should consider when designing the onboarding flow? b:- Do you have any existing documentation or training materials for the current onboarding process?

+3 System Requirements:
+a:- Do you have any preferences for the technology stack (e.g., web-based, mobile app)? b:- Are there any specific integrations required (e.g., payment processing, CRM)?